arlotito/iotedge-device-container/README.md

+DISCLAIMER: This source code is provided "as-is" with no guarantees and it is not meant for production.
+Use it at your own risk!

+***

 # iotedge-device-container
 An IoT Edge instance in a container.
 It includes the IoT Edge runtime and a container engine (moby).